SilviaEiden/surfs_up/README.md

 ```

 In conclusion, an exploratory analysis on weather data was completed to generate a summary statistics for temperatures in June and December.
 Using Python and SQLAlchemy, additional queries were run to retrieve precipitation data on both June and December months.
-The precipitation data was then represented in a line chart so that all together it can instill confidence in W. Avy to invest in Surf n’ Shake with the likelihood of expanding to other islands in the long term.
+The precipitation data was then represented in a line chart to further instill confidence in W. Avy to invest in Surf n’ Shake with an eye toward future expansion.
+Given all the data reflected above, weather should not be a major concern with respect to investing in Surf n’ Shake.
+Surf's up!

 ![Hawaii_Mountains](Images/Hawaii_Mountains.png)